NIST 800 171 vs NIST 800 53: Key Differences and Why They Matter

 Government contractors and agencies must abide by key frameworks set by the National Institute of Standards and Technology (NIST) that provide comprehensive guidelines for cybersecurity.
 In particular, the NIST Special Publication (SP) 800 series is essential in helping organizations that handle government data maintain proper cyber security, with NIST 800-53 and NIST 800-171 being critical in helping these organizations maintain NIST compliance.

-The main difference between these two frameworks is that while SP 800-53 contains detailed guidelines for organizations with access to federal IT systems, 800-171 covers regulations for organizations with access to Controlled Unclassified Information (CUI).
+The main difference between these two frameworks is that while SP 800-53 contains cybersecurity framework for non-federal systems and organizations with access to Controlled Unclassified Information (CUI).
 Of course, this may not clear up the confusion, and you may still find yourself wondering which set of guidelines affects your organization.
 In this article, we’ll take a deeper look at these two publications, explore the differences between the two, and help you identify which framework best aligns with your compliance needs.

 Understanding NIST 800-171 and NIST 800-53

-To help you understand the differences between NIST 800-53 and NIST 800-171, let’s first take a deeper look at what these two guidelines do, the purpose they serve, and who they affect.
+To help you understand the differences between NIST 800-53 and NIST 800-171, let’s first take a deeper look at what these two publications do, the purpose they serve, and who they affect.

 What is NIST 800-171?